sashaparkes/acebook-noodle/README.md

 * A signed in user can create posts at `/posts`
 * A signed in user can sign out at `/logout`

+### What is Auth0?
+Auth0 is a service that handles user authentication and authorisation for you, it will store data related to that such as username, passwords, 2 factor codes, oauth details (e.g. log in with google) etc, but you still need to store all the information you want to about the user e.g. favourite ice cream flavour, pet name etc. It’s not a database of users, it’s an auth handling service.

+Using a third-party service means you don’t have to worry about protecting critical information like login data and gives you automatic features like oauth integration for free.
+This can save businesses a lot of time and money.

 ## Design

 This app uses the repository pattern.
 The repository pattern separates the business logic of models from the responsibility of connecting to the database and making queries.
 Take a look in the `src/main/java/repository` and you'll find `PostRepository` which generates and executes queries to Create, Read, Update and Delete (CRUD) posts.
 Depending on what you've built in the past, it might or might not feel familiar to you.